texastribune/donation-builder/README.md

 ### Organization Info

 In the AboutOrg tab of the Google Spreadsheet, you can set up the summary for your organization, a short tagline, a call-to-action, your organization's name, and the url for your organization.

+### Contact Information

+Contact information letting people know who to contact with questions can also be configured in the Google Spreadsheet, under the Contacts tab.
+You can set department, name, title, phone, and email for each contact.

 ### Membership Levels